Uploading a Blueprint

 Uploading a Blueprint using the Command Line

-From the Cloudify command-line interface, you can upload your blueprint to Cloudify Manager.
+From the Cloudify CLI, you can upload your blueprint to Cloudify Manager.
 You must specify the path to a blueprint file.

 The syntax of the